-GSG is a consulting group that been in existence since 1994.
-Since its inception GSG has been a data-driven organization focused on research and outcomes.
+The Growth Services Group (GSG) is a national workforce intelligence research and consulting firm located in Hannibal, MO.
+Since its inception, in 1994, GSG has been a data-driven organization focused on research and outcomes.
 GSG has developed many of its own proprietary products and methods.
 Our Consultants bring years of insight and Subject matter expertise to bear on each engagement.
 Our clients range from governments to businesses large and small.
 We provide intelligence and counsel for strategic growth.
 We have four key areas of consultation practice:

 2. Economic Development Consulting

 “We know more about our labor market as a result of working with GSG and I think any forward thinking region, their workforce and economic development partners alike, would find a lot of benefit to this approach.”

 IS YOUR COMMUNITY PREPARED?